 BEHIND THE GREAT WALL:

 of Zhang Yimou

 by Gary W. Wright

-and you will only be his concubine.’
+and you will only be his concubine.”

-In addition, the name of Master Chen reminded us that Joan Chen played Jocelyn ‘Josie’ Packard in the twilit and allegorical Lynch moving painting telefilm series, TWIN PEAKS (1990-91), implicitly reaffirming the film’s interest in Lynch.
-In fact, the link reminded us that Lynch openly sympathized with Chinese occupied Tibet in TWIN PEAKS, a sympathy for the plight of Tibet that perhaps contributed to Zhang’s roast of Lynch.
-That the scheming and spiteful Songlian destroyed the peace and harmony of the labyrinthine and Hollywood studio evoking mansion of Master Chen in an unscrupulous attempt to unseat the third mistress and become the Master’s number one mistress reaffirmed the implicit Lynch roasting intent of RAISE THE RED LANTERN, for it reminded us that the failure of the extremely expensive DUNE destroyed the peace and harmony of Lynch-and almost destroyed his moving painting career.
-Thus, the sight of Songlian wandering around in a lost and confused daze, in the end, after the murder of Meishan and the arrival of mistress number five who evoked Dorothy Vallens-played by Isabella Rossellini-in BLUE VELVET, implied the conviction of Zhang that Lynch had lost his way by 1991.
+In addition, the name of Master Chen reminded us that Chen Joan played Jocelyn “Josie” Packard in the twilit and allegorical Lynch telemoving painting series TWIN PEAKS (1990-91), implicitly reaffirming the film’s implicit interest in Lynch.
+In fact, the link reminded us that Lynch openly sympathized with Chinese occupied Tibet in TWIN PEAKS, a sympathy for the plight of Tibet that perhaps contributed to Zhang’s roast of Lynch in RAISE THE RED LANTERN.
+That the scheming and spiteful Songlian destroyed the peace and harmony of the labyrinthine and Hollywood studio evoking mansion of Master Chen in an unscrupulous attempt to unseat the beautiful and beguiling third mistress and become the Master’s number one mistress reaffirmed the implicit Lynch roasting intent of the film, for it reminded us that the failure of the extremely expensive DUNE destroyed the peace and harmony of Lynch-and almost destroyed his moving painting career.
+Thus, the sight and sound of Songlian wandering around in a lost and confused daze, in the end, after the murder of Meishan and the arrival of mistress number five who evoked Dorothy Vallens-played by Isabella Rossellini-in BLUE VELVET, implied the conviction of Zhang that Lynch had lost his way by 1991.

-‘Look for a guy named Zhang.
-Tell him your case.
+“Look for a guy named Zhang.

 He’ll write the complaint for you.
-He will help you.’

-Curiously, after her husband was checked over by the doctor and returning with her husband to their house in their village, Qui spent the rest of the film complaining to the authorities in the village and nearby town and city to force the village chief to apologize to her husband.
-However, to her dismay, Qui was a little too successful in her determined and implacable quest, for to her shocked dismay the authorities took away the chief for imprisonment, in the end.
-Thus, Zhang implied that while he was hurt and embarrassed by the critical response to RAISE THE RED LANTERN, he was also wary of criticizing too much, lest a critic-presumably Chinese-was dealt with more harshly than he wanted by the Chinese authorities.
+Curiously, after her husband was checked over by the doctor and Qui returned with him to their house in the village, Qui spent the rest of the film complaining to the authorities in the village and then in the nearby town and city so as to force the village chief to apologize to her husband.
+However, to her dismay, Qui was a little too successful in her determined and implacable quest, as to her shocked dismay the authorities took the village headman away to prison, in the end.
+Thus, Zhang implied that while he was hurt and embarrassed by the response of the Chinese authorities to RAISE THE RED LANTERN, he was also wary of criticizing them too much, lest one of those authorities be dealt with more harshly than he wanted.

-‘For ten years these three assassins from Zhao
+these three assassins from Zhao

 have repeatedly plotted to kill his majesty,